First Communion Program 2014-2015

 Children should be part of the Religious Education program at Blessed Sacrament or a student at Blessed Sacrament School.
 These classes are part of the formal education in the Catholic faith.
 Religious Education students focus on the Gospel stories of Jesus’ life so they can come to know him and what he taught.

 In the past, this instruction was just for students.
 Beginning in 2010 we asked parents to come if at all possible.
 At your child’s normal class time check-in at the classroom then go to church and sit with your child.
-Fr.
-Tim will demonstrate a complete liturgy.
+One of the priests will demonstrate a complete liturgy.
 There will be special materials for both children and adults to take home.

 There is one parent meeting offered at two different times for your convenience.
 At least one parent from all families who want their children to receive First Eucharist at Blessed Sacrament parish should attend.
 This is your opportunity to get the details about the celebration itself and to review your own understanding of the sacrament and its place in your family life.